Malia Obama Rocks Black Skinny Jeans And A Smile While Returning To Work

 — The Telegraph (@Telegraph) March 1, 2017

-Malia, who’s been snapped in pictures, recently, hasn’t always looked eager to accommodate a lurking paparazzo.
+Malia, who’s been snapped in pictures recently, hasn’t always looked eager to accommodate a lurking paparazzo.
 Often, when she’s dropped off at work, Malia makes a quick exit from the vehicle without stopping to pose for pictures.
 This time, things were slightly different; she appeared like a willing participant to photographers jockeying for position.

 #MaliaObama #NEWYORKCITY #GrowingUpInTheWhiteHouse #MaliaAnn #ObamaGirls #ObamaFamily